 • • •

 In early 2002, Frank’s appetite for adventure took him to the Czech Republic and a job at The Prague Post, the premier English-language newspaper in Central Europe.
 Seduced by the city’s rich cultural life, he reinvented himself an arts and entertainment editor, music critic, opera maven and travel writer.
-Frank also wrote about Prague for the Time Out and Fodor’s guides, and authored a complete guidebook to the city, Prague Walks.
+Frank wrote about Prague for the Time Out and Fodor’s guides, and authored a complete guidebook to the city, Prague Walks, as well as Festival Europe, an insider’s guide to the European summer festival circuit.
 He has written about many European destinations, and extensively about Slovenia, which his grandparents left in 1901 in search of a fresh start in the New World.
 Retracing their footsteps led to his grandfather’s village and an encounter with a friendly local named…Frank Kuznik.

 • • •